Christian Homemaking: The Holy Work of Mundane Life

 Proverbs 14:1 “The wise woman builds her house, but with her own hands the foolish one tears hers down.”

-While you might be making carefully budgeted for food for your family, again.
+While you might be making careful budgeting for food for your family, again.
 Half of which might get thrown on the floor you hoped to mop but a messy toddler.

 Doing a load of laundry, wiping boogers off a child’s face, trying to referee between siblings, getting your homeschooling done, and feeling woefully inadequate.